danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

     )
 )

-# The semantic index is automatically rebuilt on first query by SemanticMemoryHook
+# Use the restored agent - semantic index is automatically initialized on first query
-# No manual initialization needed!
 restored_agent("What was that important detail?")  # Will recall "XYZ"
 ```